RaihanOcean/lazycommit/README.md

 ### Git hook

 You can also integrate _lazycommit_ with Git via the [`prepare-commit-msg`](https://git-scm.com/docs/githooks#_prepare_commit_msg) hook.
 This lets you use Git like you normally would, and edit the commit message before committing.
+The hook uses the same enhanced analysis and quality improvements as the CLI mode.

 #### Install